surangisns/retailedge-sql-datawarehouse/README.md

 ---

-*This project was built as part of a data analytics portfolio to demonstrate SQL data engineering, dimensional modelling, and ETL design skills.*
+*This project was built as part of a data analytics portfolio to demonstrate SQL data engineering, dimensional modelling, and ELT design skills.*